zzAzz/Archon/README.md

 <h3>🚀 **CURRENT VERSION** 🚀</h3>

-**[ V4 - Massive Streamlit UI Overhaul ]**
+**[ V5 - Multi-Agent Coding Workflow ]**
-*Comprehensive dashboard interface for managing Archon with Streamlit*
+*Specialized agents for different parts of the agent creation process*

 </div>

-> **🔄 IMPORTANT UPDATE (March 13th)**: The environment variables system has been completely overhauled to be more intuitive with separate sections for LLM and Embedding providers.
-You will need to reset your environment variables in the UI.
-The new system makes it much easier to switch between different providers and manage profiles as well!
+> **🔄 IMPORTANT UPDATE (March 20th)**: Archon now uses a multi-agent workflow with specialized refiner agents for autonomous prompt, tools, and agent definition improvements.
+The primary coding agent still creates the initial agent by itself, but then you can say 'refine' or something along those lines as a follow up prompt to kick off the specialized agents in parallel.

 Archon is the world's first **"Agenteer"**, an AI agent designed to autonomously build, refine, and optimize other AI agents.